XantreDev/preact-signals-talk/presentation/slides.md

 ````

 <!--
 Are there something better?
+Components is cheap
+Difference:
+- components is executes once
+- no VDOM

+How:
 - reactive system
 - know exactly what need to be reexecuted
-- huge component will be reexecuted only once
+- huge component will be executed only once
 -->

 ---